3 Private Cloud Benefits (per VMware)… & Jokes

 Mick Jagger always wanted his own cloud.
 Keith Richards was always hanging out on the couch at the end of his cloud, scaring away all the ladies.
 Finally, the web hosting world has a cloud available for Jagger.
 So… What exactly is the private cloud, and why might it be a good thing for the Rolling Stones and everyone else?

 Basically, a private host is a melding of dedicated technology with cloud computing.
 The cloud understandably raises various questions regarding security and privacy.
-In certain cases, legal or industry compliance can only be attained in certain types of environments as well.
-The private cloud gives you the positive features of a cloud environment – its highly adaptive, scalable attributes – in a scenario where you can have full control, rather than having to go along with the parameters of a shared system.
+In certain cases, legal or industry compliance can only be attained in certain types of environments.
+On the other hand, the private cloud gives you the positive features of a cloud environment – its highly adaptive, scalable attributes – in a scenario where you can have full control, rather than having to go along with the parameters of a shared system.

 This article will explore what the private cloud has to offer and 3 advantages of using it for your company, per VMware’s solutions.
 Also, we will get into an exclusive transcript from the moment when Jagger let Richards know that he’d gotten his own private cloud.
 The first excerpt from that recording follows: